 If you have an idea of the industry you want to work in, do some research to find out what skills they’re looking for.
 What do you already have and where are your weak points?
 Start by thinking about all those you’ve gained by doing your DofE that are related to the type of job you’re aiming for.
 Once you’ve worked this out, look at the skills areas you’re still missing and how you can fill those gaps.
 You might want to progress to the next Award level to try out some different activities or become a DofE volunteer to learn new skills, such as fundraising, event organising or accountancy/treasury.

 The best way to find out if you would enjoy something is to give it a go.
 Investigate opportunities that are related to the field you want to get into.
 The Volunteering section is the perfect opportunity for you to do this and is a low-risk way to get a taste of something you may later want to follow as a career.
 Plus, it proves a lot of things to potential employers – that you’re generous with your time – and is an ideal way to fill your CV.

 Again, once you have an idea about the type of job you want to apply for, start to build on your industry knowledge.
-Take a look at the LifeZone for inside tips from leading businesses, including what attributes they look for in recruits.
+Go Beyond the CV for inside tips from leading businesses, including what attributes they look for in recruits.
 Follow related content on social media and keep an eye out for articles in the news which talk about that industry – the more knowledge you have, the better.